Massive quantum systems as interfaces of quantum mechanics and gravity: Proposed tests of gravity with massive quantum systems

 \subsubsection{Major challenges}

 Proposals for testing gravitationally-induced quantum phenomena discussed in this section face a series of experimental challenges specific to the experimental implementation.

-One major difficulty is the achievement of a large superposition, for the interferometry based schemes (for schemes using Gaussian wavepackets, it translates to obtaining a very large delocalization of the wavepacket \cite{weiss2021large}, which is a problem of similar nature).
+One major difficulty is the achievement of a large superposition for the interferometry-based schemes (for schemes using Gaussian wavepackets, it translates to obtaining a very large delocalization of the wavepacket \cite{weiss2021large,cosco2021enhanced}, which is a problem of similar nature).
 A large mass requires a strong force to create a quantum superposition of components separated by $\Delta x$.
-Some of the early protocols of Stern-Gerlach based creation of superpositions~\cite{scala2013matter,wan2016free} have been found to have limitations of the achievable growth rate of $\Delta x$~\cite{pedernales2020motional,marshman2021large}.
+Some of the early protocols of Stern-Gerlach-based creation of superpositions~\cite{scala2013matter,wan2016free} have been found to have limitations of the achievable growth rate of $\Delta x$~\cite{pedernales2020motional,marshman2021large}.
 Some solutions have been investigated~\cite{zhou2022catapulting,zhou2023mass}, and this splitting rate is still a work in progress.

-If the electromagnetic interactions between the masses can be screened~\cite{vandekamp2020quantum,schut2023relaxation,schut2023micron}, then the masses can be brought closer ($d$ decreased), and consequently, the requirement of $\Delta x$ can be alleviated.
+If the electromagnetic interactions between the masses can be screened~\cite{schmole2016micromechanical,schut2023relaxation,schut2023micron}, then the masses can be brought closer ($d$ decreased), and consequently, the requirement of $\Delta x$ can be alleviated.
 For example, the most optimistic results known to us in this context of using {\em both} screening and trapping~\cite{schut2023micron}.
-For a screening material of $1$\,$\mu$m thickness, $d\sim 11$\,$\mu$m, masses $m_1 \sim m_2 \sim 10^{-14}$\,kg, then, for $\Delta x \sim 0.65$\,$\mu$m and a $\tau \sim 1$\,s, $\phi_{ \text{ent}}\sim 0.01$ is obtained, which requires $\sim 10^4$ repeats of the experiment to determine accurately.
+For a screening material of $1$\,$\mu$m thickness, $d\sim 11$\,$\mu$m, masses $m_1 \sim m_2 \sim 10^{-14}$\,kg, then, for $\Delta x \sim 0.65$\,$\mu$m and a $\tau \sim 1$\,s, $\phi_{ \text{ent}}\sim 0.01$ is obtained, which requires $\sim 10^4$ repeats of the experiment.

-The other important obstacle is, of course, maintaining the coherence.
-In short, in presence of decoherence at a rate $\Gamma$ the witness becomes $\langle {\cal W}\rangle \sim \Gamma \tau -\phi_{\text{ent}}$~\cite{chevalier2020witnessing,schut2023micron}.
-Thus, in order to have a negative expectation value of the witness, one has to keep the growth rate of the entangling phase to above the decoherence rate.
+The other important obstacle is, of course, maintaining coherence.
+In short, in presence of decoherence at a rate $\Gamma$ the witness becomes $\langle {\cal W}\rangle \sim \Gamma \tau -\phi_{\text{ent}}$~\cite{chevalier2020witnessing,guff2022optimal,schut2023micron}.
+Thus, in order to have a negative expectation value of the witness, one has to keep the growth rate of the entangling phase above the decoherence rate.
 Here we provide some general considerations about noise and decoherence for the figure of merit given in Eq.~\eqref{ent:phase:2} for concreteness.
 The requirements on the force noise spectra $S_{FF}$ can be estimated from the decoherence rate $\Gamma$: